Chaoshan: Culture and language

-Chaoshan has a culture that is distinct from its neighbours in Guangdong and the rest of China.
+Chaoshan has a culture that is distinct from its neighbors in Guangdong and the rest of China.
 It does, however, share similarities to the Minnan areas just north of Chaoshan in Fujian province.
 One of the main reasons is its language, the Chaoshan or Swatow dialect.
-This variant of Chinese has 8 tones, compared to the 6 tones found in Cantonese and the 4-5 tones found in Mandarin, which made it one of the most difficult ones to master.
+This variant of Chinese has eight tones compared to the six tones found in Cantonese and the four to five tones found in Mandarin, which makes it one of the most difficult variants to master.
 Music, opera and Chaozhou cuisine are further characteristics that distinguish Chaoshan people from the rest of Guangdong.

 The Chaoshan dialect (潮州話/潮汕話) of Min is considered one of the more conservative Chinese dialects, as it preserves features from ancient Chinese that have been lost in some of the other modern dialects of Chinese.
 Locals claim Chaoshan dialect is one of the oldest in China.
-It is spoken by about 10 million people in local Chaoshan and approximately 2-5 million overseas.
+It is spoken by about 15 million people in Chaoshan and approximately two to five million overseas.

-Chaozhou opera (潮劇) is a traditional art form which has a history of more than 500 years, and it has been performed in over 20 countries and regions.
+Chaozhou opera (潮劇) is a traditional art form that has a history of more than 500 years, and it has been performed in over 20 countries and regions.
 Based on the local folk dances and ballads, Chaozhou opera has formed its own style under the influence of Nanxi opera.
-Nanxi is one of the oldest Chinese operas that originated in the Song Dynasty.
-The old form of choral accompaniment still remains its special features.
+Nanxi is one of the oldest Chinese operas that originated in the Song dynasty.
+The old form of choral accompaniment still retains its special features.
 Clowns and females are the most distinctive characters in a Chaozhou opera, and fan-playing and acrobatic skills are more prominent than in other types of performances.

-Gongfu tea (工夫茶), the "espresso" of Chinese teas with a formidable kick, which was first consumed back in the Song Dynasty, is still flourishing and remains an important part of social etiquette in Chaozhou.
+Gongfu tea (工夫茶), the "espresso" of Chinese teas with a formidable kick, which was first consumed back in the Song dynasty, is still flourishing and remains an important part of social etiquette in Chaozhou.